gmillare4/Shopify-Front-End-Challenge/README.md

 ![The Shoppies](public/theShoppies.PNG)

-The Shoppies is a webiste that allows you to search OMDB for movies and allows you to nominate your favorite ones.
+The Shoppies is a website that allows you to search OMDB for movies and allows you to nominate your favorite ones.

 The Shoppies is made using: